-Family Nurse Partnership (FNP) works with parents aged 24 and under, partnering them with a specially trained family nurse who visits them regularly, from early pregnancy until their child is two.
+Family Nurse Partnership (FNP) is for parents aged 24 and under.
+Young mothers-to-be are partnered with a specially trained family nurse who visits them regularly, from early pregnancy until their child is aged between one and two.

 By focusing on their strengths, FNP enables young parents to:

-- Develop good relationships with and understand the needs of their child
+Develop good relationships with and understand the child's needs

 FNP is underpinned by three theories:

 Family nurses also use specific approaches derived from the world of motivational interviewing, focusing on enhancing a young parent’s motivation to change.
-Family nurses listen, guide and advise using these skills to support parents to make positive changes for themselves and their baby.
+Family nurses listen, guide and advise using these skills to support parents in making positive changes for themselves and their baby.

 FNP is a licensed programme

 The programme was originally developed by Professor David Olds and is delivered in England under licence from the University of Colorado Denver.
 The licence is held in England by the Secretary of State for Health and Social Care, and licence requirements are delivered by the FNP National Unit at the Office for Health Improvement and Disparities, part of the Department of Health and Social Care.